ing-bank/lion/docs/fundamentals/node-tools/providence-analytics/overview.md

 - match-imports
 - match-subclasses

-Let's say we run `find-exports`:
+Let's say we run `find-imports`:

 ```bash
 npx providence analyze find-imports
 ```

-Now it retrieves all relevant data about es module exports.
+Now it retrieves all relevant data about es module imports.
 There are plenty of edge cases that it needs to take into account here;
 you can have a look at the tests to get an idea about all different cases Providence handles for you.